Mengyu8042/Double-OT/README.md

-# OT for GRN Reconstruction with Unpaired Samples
+# Double OT for GRN Reconstruction with Unpaired Samples
 This repository contains the implementation of our work **"Double Optimal Transport for Gene Regulatory Network Reconstruction with Unpaired Samples"**.

 ## Introduction